rrocharoberto/devops-training/README.md

 Go to student-frontend directory and run:
 `ng serve --proxy-config proxy.config.js`

-## Other way of running the hole app, using docker.
+## Other way of running the entire app, using docker.
 Go to docker directory and run:
 `docker-compose up`